jmcvetta/jmcvetta.github.io/source/_posts/2013-08-30-continuous-integration-for-go-code.markdown

 ---

-Using a [continuous integration](http://en.wikipedia.org/wiki/continuous_integration) pipeline has become an increasingly standard practice at modern software companies.
+Using a [continuous integration](http://en.wikipedia.org/wiki/continuous_integration) (CI) pipeline is a good practice at for software projects.

-Let's look at how to set up a ci pipeline for open source software written in [go](http://golang.org).
-All the services we will use are free (like beer) when used for free (like freedom) software projects.
+Let's look at how to set up a CI pipeline for open source software written in [go](http://golang.org).
+All the services mentioned here are free (like beer) when used for free (like freedom) software projects.